anandkanav92/NOTES/papers/review-gan.md

 # Results

 For wide range setup, high variance in FID metric was found for each model.
+There is no significant difference in the performance of any
 The study tests the senstivity of the metric, FID, to mode dropping and encoding network used by the model,over four given datasets.
 The authors divide the dataset into two sets, train and test partitions, and calculate FID score between  test set and sampled train set.
 The sensitivity to mode dropping is estimated by gradually increasing the number of classes in the test set ranging from 1 to 10.

 A number of other experiments were done to evaluate the importance of initial weights in generator and discriminator neural network